Skip to content

 Intersectional feminism

 For Cordaid, working on gender means working with women, men, and non-binary people from diverse backgrounds and from an intersectional approach.
-This means we strive to work inclusively and to not discriminate based on gender, age, class, ethnic background, sexual orientation, or gender expression (LGBTQI+) and physical ability (disabled people).
+This means we strive to work inclusively and not discriminate based on gender, age, class, ethnic background, sexual orientation, gender expression (LGBTQI+) and physical ability (disabled people).

-In our project evaluations and programme design we integrate results frameworks that include gender disaggregated indicators, ideally with intersectional approaches to monitor against and measure the results achieved in women empowerment and gender equality.
+In our project evaluations and programme design we integrate results frameworks that include gender-disaggregated indicators, ideally with intersectional approaches to monitor against and measure the results achieved in women empowerment and gender equality.

 Diversity and inclusion